Jeznar/GitRepo/Spells/1st_Level/README.md

 ### Longstrider

-This is a simple little spell that uses DAE to boost the speed of the target token by 10 and makes a call to jez-lib to run a simple VFX on the target token.
+This is a simple little spell that uses DAE to boost the speed of the target token by 10 and makes a call to jez-lib to run a simple VFX on the target token or an array of target tokens.

 ![Longstrider.gif](Longstrider/Longstrider.gif)